-Under state law, the Marshal may deposit funds in demand deposits, interest-bearing demand deposits, or time deposits within a fiscal agent bank organized under the laws of the State of Louisiana, the laws of any other state in the union, or the laws of the United States.
-The Marshal may invest in certificates of deposit and time deposits of state banks organized under Louisiana law and national banks having principal offices in Louisiana.
-At April 30, 2008, the Marshal's carrying amount (book balance) of deposits totaled \$277,791, which included the following:
+Under state law, the Marshal may deposit funds in demand deposits, interest-bearing demand deposits, or time deposits within a fiscal agent bank organized under the laws of the State of Louisiana, the laws of any other state, or the laws of the United States.
+The Marshal may invest in certificates and time deposits of state banks organized under Louisiana law and national banks having principal offices in Louisiana.
+Cash includes cash on hand, demand deposits, and interest-bearing demand deposits.
+The Marshal also maintains certificate of deposit which is reported in investments in the Balance Sheet/Statement of Net Assets.
+At April 30, 2010, the Marshal's carrying amount (book balance) of deposits totaled \$194,407, which included the following:

-Cash (including Agency Accounts) \$241,228
+Cash (including Agency Accounts) \$154,774

-Certificate of Deposit 36,563
+Certificate of Deposit 39,633

-Total \$277,791
+Total \$194,407